Napoleon Dynamite (TV series): Critical response

-Reviews for the miniseries' premiere episode were mixed.
+Reviews for the premiere episode were mixed.
 Linda Stasi of the New York Post praised its humor as almost as funny as the film, and Nancy Smith of The Wall Street Journal called it "a dream come true" for fans of the film.
-Ed Bark of UncleBarky.com enjoyed the miniseries and said it was "far funnier" than the Fox animated comedies Bob's Burgers and Allen Gregory.
-Simon Moore of Flickering Myth compared the miniseries' "left-field laughs" favorably to the humor in The Simpsons and Futurama.
+Ed Bark of UncleBarky.com enjoyed the series and said it was "far funnier" than the Fox animated comedies Bob's Burgers and Allen Gregory.
+Simon Moore of Flickering Myth compared the series' "left-field laughs" favorably to the humor in The Simpsons and Futurama.
 On Rotten Tomatoes, Napoleon Dynamite has an aggregate score of 32% based on 9 positive and 19 negative critic reviews.
 The website's consensus reads: "Unfunny and hackneyed, Napoleon Dynamite doesn't understand what made the movie popular in the first place."

 David Wiegand of the San Francisco Chronicle found the writing not funny, writing that he could not see "Jon Heder's expressionless face" as he talked in the animation.
 The Staten Island Advance said the change to animation freed Napoleon from real-world limitations, but thought it "lessen[ed] the overall appeal of the character and setting".
-Lori Rackl of the Chicago Sun-Times did not like the movie and liked the animated television miniseries even less; she thought the emotions and physical humor were lost in the change to animation.
+Lori Rackl of the Chicago Sun-Times did not like the movie and liked the animated television series even less; she thought the emotions and physical humor were lost in the change to animation.

-Brian Lowry of Variety gave the miniseries a neutral review: "To say the show represents an improvement over Allen Gregory is not much of an endorsement, but there is something amusing about Heder's monotonic voice and Napoleon's utter lack of self-awareness, along with fast-paced gags like a miniature golf course where hitting the ball into Hitler's mouth wins a free round."
+Brian Lowry of Variety gave the series a neutral review: "To say the show represents an improvement over Allen Gregory is not much of an endorsement, but there is something amusing about Heder's monotonic voice and Napoleon's utter lack of self-awareness, along with fast-paced gags like a miniature golf course where hitting the ball into Hitler's mouth wins a free round."
 Robert Bianco of USA Today called the first episode a "vulgarized premiere" that detracted from the film's qualities, but called the second one a "sweeter, funnier improvement".
-Mary McNamara of the Los Angeles Times wrote of the pacing that the "satirical silence or non-sequitur scenes slowly compiled to establish tone" in the film, but were sacrificed for the faster pace of a network TV miniseries.
+Mary McNamara of the Los Angeles Times wrote of the pacing that the "satirical silence or non-sequitur scenes slowly compiled to establish tone" in the film, but were sacrificed for the faster pace of a network TV series.

-Simon Moore of Flickering Myth disagreed the faster pace was to the miniseries' detriment, calling the film's "snail-like pace ... its biggest flaw".
+Simon Moore of Flickering Myth disagreed the faster pace was to the series' detriment, calling the film's "snail-like pace ... its biggest flaw".